-- Operators must also make it a point to lift and place loads properly to prevent injuries and property damage. - First, make sure that the load is secure and does not exceed the lifting capacity of the lift truck. - Then position the truck and forks so the forks can enter the pallet opening. - Drive forward until the pallet is seated against the mast and then lift the load a few inches off the floor. - Once lifted, tilt the load back slightly.
-Seating the load against the mast and tilting the load increases stability. - Before backing out, make sure you have safe clearance behind and around the truck and that no pedestrians are behind you. - If it is safe to move, backup until the forks are clear of the pallet. - When placing a load onto a rack, remember to come to a complete stop before raising the load to the appropriate height. - Look around and behind you before backing out.
-Come to a complete stop as soon as the forks are clear of the pallet and rack, then lower the forks to a safe travel level before proceeding. - When removing a load from a rack, be sure to come to a complete stop as soon as the load is clear of the rack.
-Then lower it to a safe travel level before proceeding. - When finished with the forklift, park it in an approved area. - When leaving the forklift unattended, lower the forks to the floor, set the parking brake and remove the key.
+- Operators must lift and place loads properly to prevent injuries and property damage. - First, make sure that the load is secure and does not exceed the lifting capacity of the lift truck. - Then position the truck and forks so the forks can enter the pallet opening.
+Drive forward until the pallet is seated against the mast and then lift the load a few inches off the floor.
+Once lifted, tilt the load back slightly. - Seating the load against the mast and tilting the load back increases stability. - After placing a load, before backing up, make sure you have safe clearance behind and around the truck and that no pedestrians are behind you.
+If it is safe to move, back up until the forks are clear of the pallet. - When placing a load onto a rack, remember to come to a complete stop before raising the load to the appropriate height.
+Then drive forward very slowly and come to a complete stop when the pallet is in position.
+Then lower the pallet into position. - Look around and behind you before backing out. - Come to a complete stop as soon as the forks are clear of the pallet and rack, then lower the forks to a safe travel level before proceeding. - When removing a load from a rack, be sure to come to a complete stop as soon as the load is clear of the rack.
+Then lower the load to a safe travel level before proceeding. - When finished with the forklift, park it in an approved area.